codebar/tutorials/command-line/introduction/tutorial.md

 $ ls
 ```

+and hit enter.
 Most likely this command returned you a bunch of files and directories (folders).
 The `ls` command prints out the contents of a directory.
 If you are in the root directory of your computer you should see directories printed out such as Documents, Applications, etc. Now the question is, how do I move between directories?

 ### `cd` or change directory